Team-Nutshell/nutshellengine-docs/source/types/Transform/index.rst

 			  - Any array of 3 numbers.
 			* - rotation
 			  - Array of Number
 			  - A rotation on each axis (x, y and z).
-Angles are specified in radians.
+Angles are specified in degrees.
 			  - Any array of 3 numbers.
 			* - scale
 			  - Array of Number